 Things to do

-- Families travelling with small children on an Easter holiday will have a great time at AquaLava.
-This water park is open throughout the year, but April is really the earliest that the water in the pools and slides will be warm enough to enjoy the experience.
-Here you’ll find a number of water slides, interactive games, mini clubs and swimming pools designed for little ones to enjoy.
-There are plenty of solariums with sun beds for the adults to make use of whilst the little ones keep themselves amused, as well as a buffet restaurant.
+Families travelling with small children on an Easter holiday will have a great time at AquaLava in Playa Blanca.
+This water park is open throughout the year, but April is really the earliest that the water in the swimming pools and on the slides will be warm enough to enjoy a day out here.
+At the park you’ll find a two water slides, heated swimming pools, lazy river, wave pool, designated kids’ splash zones and mini clubs.
+There are also solariums with sun beds and a buffet restaurant.
 AquaLava is open every day from 10am until 6pm and entrance is free for guests staying at Relaxia Resorts.